julienchurch/flask_austin/README.md

 ##Step 2

 Just mess around with the login and logout functionality and gimme a call when you have a question. :P

+The only two available credentials are for you:

+* username: austin@herman.com
+* password: crazyglue

+and me:

+* username: chase@ries.com
+* password: radish